Malta says Britain’s 7-year-old Prince George can keep his shark tooth after all

 Matt Friedman, a fish paleontologist at the University of Michigan and director of the university’s museum of paleontology, said that in the Middle Ages, many people believed shark teeth were magical talismans and called them “tongue stones.”
 But hundreds of years ago, shark teeth from Malta were among the first fossils to be “correctly interpreted or aligned with a living creature.”

-Although Friedman could not speak specifically to whether there is an abundant number of shark fossils in Malta, he said “shark teeth generally are among the most common vertebrate fossils.”
+Although Friedman could not speak specifically to whether there is an abundant number of shark fossils in Malta, he said that “shark teeth generally are among the most common vertebrate fossils.”

 “They constantly shed their teeth throughout their lifetime,” he said of sharks.
 “They’re basically raining teeth down to the seafloor.”